-The country does not accept Suppliers or Manufacturers Export Declaration as proof of compliance with the import requirements.
-Certification must be issued by an official entity (FDA, AMS, FSIS or APHIS, as the case may be).
+The country does not accept Suppliers or Manufacturers Export Declaration, or State government certificates as proof of compliance with the import requirements.
+Certification must be issued by an official entity (FDA, AMS, FSIS, APHIS, or NOAA, as the case may be).